Generalized Orthogonal Approximate Message-Passing for Sublinear Sparsity: Main Results

 When $f_{\B}^{\z}(\cdot, g(\cdot, \cdot); v)$ is linear with respect to the first variable, $\boldsymbol{z}_{\B\to\A}^{t+1}$ in (\ref{moduleB_z_mean}) does not depend on $\boldsymbol{z}_{\A\to\B}^{t}$.
 To circumvent this issue, the nonlinearity is assumed.
 The Lipschitz continuity is the standard assumption in state evolution~\cite{Bayati11,Rangan192,Takeuchi20}.
 The piecewiseness is assumed to treat practical measurements, such as clipping~\cite{Takeuchi242}.
 Note that OAMP does not need Assumption~\ref{assumption_denoisers} because it has no outer sub-modules.

-To present state evolution recursion for GOAMP, we first define a Gaussian random variable $Z\sim\mathcal{N}(0, P)$ that is an asymptotic alternative of $\boldsymbol{z}$ in (\ref{measurement}) and independent of $W$ in Assumption~\ref{assumption_w}.
-State evolution recursion starts with the initial conditions $\bar{v}_{\B\to\A}^{\x,0}=P$ and
+To present state evolution recursion for GOAMP, we first define Gaussian $Z\sim\mathcal{N}(0, P)$ that is an asymptotic alternative of $\boldsymbol{z}$ in (\ref{measurement}) and independent of $W$ in Assumption~\ref{assumption_w}.
+We start with the initial conditions $\bar{v}_{\B\to\A}^{\x,0}=P$ and

 with

 The variables $\bar{v}_{\B\to\A}^{\x,0}$, $\bar{v}_{\B\to\A}^{\z,0}$, and $\bar{\eta}_{\B,-1}$ correspond to the messages $v_{\B\to\A}^{\x,0}$, $v_{\B\to\A}^{\z,0}$, and $\eta_{\B,-1}$ in GOAMP, respectively.